top of page

 Research

-Dissertation: An Investigation into Differences between Expectations of Coercive Control Victim-survivors and their Lived Experience of Legal Representation – Identifying Gaps in Knowledge Amongst Family Law Practitioners.
+Master's Thesis: An Investigation into Differences between Expectations of Coercive Control Victim-survivors and their Lived Experience of Legal Representation – Identifying Gaps in Knowledge Amongst Family Law Practitioners.

 Presentations and Teaching Experience

-Trainer.
+Curriculum Developer & Trainer.
 Alberta Ministry of Justice.
 September/October 2025

 Selected by Alberta Justice to develop and deliver a foundational training program for more than 160 professionals across Alberta Justice, including civil mediators, family mediators, family court counsellors, information coordinators, and Family Violence Court Liaisons.